-- A public benefit-cost analysis process should be included within regulatory frameworks that include preapproval of grid modernization investments.
-However, public proceedings may not be necessary or desirable in all circumstances and under all regulatory frameworks. - The benefit-cost analysis should complement the larger regulatory framework and be used to expedite grid modernization investments that bring substantial net benefits to society. - The benefit-cost analysis must consider difficult to quantify benefits and costs. - Many of the benefits associated with grid modernization investments, including reliability and resiliency benefits, are likely to be difficult to quantify.
-These benefits must be considered to the extent a proponent can establish that they are real and have some likelihood of being realized. - The Department should retain discretion to weight costs and benefits that have not been quantified in the evaluation process based on evidence presented. - The DPU should adopt a flexible approach that allows for a comprehensive assessment of the benefits, costs, risks, and uncertainties associated with a proposed investment that would be sensitive to factors that are not easily quantified, rather than adopting a prescriptive set ratio by which benefits must exceed costs as a litmus test for cost-effectiveness,. - The benefit-cost analysis should consider the costs and benefits of a grid modernization proposal that are incremental to the status quo. - Customers or their service providers spending their own funds in response to utility grid modernization efforts are not incremental electric system costs. - Uncertainties and risks associated with investments should be considered, but the existence of risk does not mean the absence of benefit. - Sunk costs and stranded costs should not be considered in the benefit-cost analysis. - Avoidance of reasonably foreseeable regulatory compliance costs is a benefit. - The Department should retain the discretion to issue general guidelines or general orders that have the effect of approving certain categories of grid modernization investment if it finds that such guidelines or general orders are justified after an appropriate public process.
+- A benefit-cost analysis of proposed investments is necessary to ensure that costs borne by ratepayers are appropriate relative to the expected benefits. - A public benefit-cost analysis process should be included within regulatory frameworks that include preapproval of grid modernization investments.
+However, public proceedings may not be necessary or desirable in all circumstances and under all regulatory frameworks. - The benefit-cost analysis should complement the larger regulatory framework and be used to expedite grid modernization investments that bring substantial net benefits to society. - \\\The benefit-cost analysis must consider difficult to quantify benefits and costs. - Many of the benefits associated with grid modernization investments, including reliability and resiliency benefits, are likely to be difficult to quantify.
+These benefits must be considered to the extent a proponent can establish that they are real and have some likelihood of being realized. - The Department should retain discretion to weight costs and benefits that have not been quantified in the evaluation process based on evidence presented. - The DPU should adopt a flexible approach that allows for a comprehensive assessment of the benefits, costs, risks, and uncertainties associated with a proposed investment that would be sensitive to factors that are not easily quantified, rather than adopting a prescriptive set ratio by which benefits must exceed costs as a litmus test for cost-effectiveness,. - The benefit-cost analysis should consider the costs and benefits of a grid modernization proposal that are incremental to the status quo. - Customers or their service providers spending their own funds in response to utility grid modernization efforts are not incremental electric system costs. - Uncertainties and risks associated with investments should be considered, but the existence of risk does not mean the absence of benefit. - Sunk costs and stranded costs should not be considered in the benefit-cost analysis. - Avoidance of reasonably foreseeable regulatory compliance costs is a benefit.

+The Department should retain the discretion to issue general guidelines or general orders that have the effect of approving certain categories of grid modernization investment if it finds that such guidelines or general orders are justified after an appropriate public process.